lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

   - Host sees a toggle (timer on/off) and a slider (5–300 seconds, step 5s) and the formatted time.
   - Participants see the formatted time and a note that the host controls the timer.
   - Timer values are also validated on the server.

+## Multiplayer Start Synchronization (Timer + Deterministic Image Order)

+- **Authoritative start** (`server/lobby.ts`)
+  - When all connected players are ready, server broadcasts:
+    - `start { startedAt: string, durationSec: number, timerEnabled: boolean }`
+  - Server persists round start metadata for recovery.

+- **Client handling** (`src/pages/Room.tsx`)
+  - On `start`:
+    1) Derive a deterministic image seed from `roomCode` and `startedAt` (UUIDv5 over a stable concatenation).
+    2) Call `GameContext.startGame({ roomId, seed, timerSeconds: durationSec, timerEnabled })` to initialize both images and timer consistently across clients.

+- **Deterministic images**
+  - `src/utils/imageHistory.ts`: seeded RNG + `seededShuffle` over the canonical set of playable images; persists image order per room/seed to Supabase so reconnects see the same sequence.
+  - `src/hooks/useGamePreparation.ts`: fetches metadata and preloads images using the provided `seed` and `roomId`, reporting progress.

+- **Timer initialization**
+  - `src/contexts/GameContext.tsx`: stores `roundTimerSec` and `timerEnabled` set from server values; `startGame` accepts these and the seed.
+  - `src/pages/GameRoundPage.tsx`: computes countdown based on shared `startedAt` and `durationSec` to align all clients; on timeout, auto-submission behavior is consistent.

+- **Recovery / refresh**
+  - If a client reconnects or refreshes, it can recompute the same seed from `roomId` + persisted `startedAt`, and load the persisted image order from Supabase.
+  - Timer resumes from the authoritative `startedAt` and `durationSec` so the remaining time matches other clients.

 ## Lobby Progress Protocol